Our Mission

 Our Work

-Salt Lake Valley Habitat for Humanity carries out our mission and vision through four pillars of service: building affordable homes, making critical home repairs, offering low-cost building materials and household items in our ReStore, and supporting Habitat for Humanity's global housing projects.
+Habitat for Humanity of the Greater Salt Lake Area carries out our mission through a permanent framework of service: building affordable homes, providing critical home repairs, offering low-cost materials through our ReStore, and advocating for policies that increase housing supply and equitable access to credit.
 We invite people of all backgrounds, races, religions, and abilities to build in partnership with families in need.

 Our History

-Over the last 36 years, Salt Lake Valley Habitat for Humanity has provided homeownership opportunities to 115 families, housing 368 people, including 251 children.
-Our zero-interest mortgages make the cost of homeownership far less than rent.
-The stability of homeownership allows families to build community and fosters long-term success.
-Habitat families "pay it forward” because their mortgage payments are invested in building homes for future Habitat families.
+For 40 years, Habitat for Humanity of the Greater Salt Lake Area has provided affordable homeownership to 132 families, housing over 420 people, including 285 children.
+Our zero-interest or low-interest mortgages ensure that the cost of homeownership remains significantly lower than local market rents.
+This stability allows families to build community and fosters long-term success.
+Habitat homeowners "pay it forward" as their monthly mortgage payments are reinvested into the Fund for Humanity to build homes for future neighbors.

 Habitat for Humanity International